 In this case, olin searches the inputs that were sent from the form on your webpage, and returns the value of the first field whose name is matched.
 If there is no such field, olin returns the value you provided as "default."

 Notice that chomp is not used with olin.
 It is not needed. chomp is mostly used with STDIN with keyboard inputs.

-You can call olin with one parameter, like this:
+Although it is not recommended, you can call olin with one parameter, like this:

 '''

 x = olin ("name");

 '''